-Message from the Director of Recruitment, Emmy Bird:
+Message from the Director of Recruitment, Courtney Sola:

 We’re so glad you have an interest in participating in Formal Recruitment!
 Joining one of the nine wonderful sororities on Elon’s campus can enrich your college experience and beyond.
 Recruitment is a mutual selection process by which sororities recruit new members and introduce them to the responsibilities and opportunities involved with being a Greek woman.

 All women who wish to register to go through Recruitment must have completed at least 12 credit hours at Elon University and have a 2.75 GPA from Fall semester.
 Winter Term grades will not be considered since those grades will not be reported in time.

 The Panhellenic Council’s nine National Panhellenic Conference sororities have all made a commitment to scholarship and academics.
 The Panhellenic Council has set a GPA minimum of 2.75 in order to participate in any recruitment activities.
 Exceptions are granted in rare cases when there are extreme extenuating circumstances.

 You may appeal the GPA requirement by completing this form: Panhellenic Recruitment Appeal to Participate Form

 Panhellenic recruitment is not limited to your first year on-campus, and Panhellenic Council encourages all women whose GPA is below a 2.75 who wish to join a sorority to consider increasing one’s overall GPA and participating in fall informal recruitment activities or formal recruitment next Spring.

 All appeals are due by Thursday, January 7, 2016 at 5:00pm.
 Questions may be directed to the Office of Fraternity & Sorority Life at 336-278-7326 or by stopping by Moseley 224.